RSE-Sheffield/pando-python/episodes/optimisation-using-python.md

 This code is not just much more readable; it is also more flexible, since it does not rely on the precise formatting of the input strings.
 (For example, the line `first_char = line.find("0")` in the original code assumes that the time bin starts with the digit 0.
 That code would likely malfunction if the input file had more than 1000 time bins.)

-The code that’s executed by CPython may use a similar approach as in `manualSplit()`; however, since this is all happening “under the hood” in C code, it is once again faster.
+The code that’s executed by CPython may use a similar approach as in `manualSplit()`; however, since this is all happening "under the hood" in C code, it is once again faster.

 ```python